emmafaye/vscode-remote-env-config/README.md

 ## Running Environment

-Once you have the repo folder openned in VS Code, open the folder in a container.
+Once you have the repo folder openned in VS Code, complete the below steps.
 This will build the container and install all the extensions and settings.

+1. Copy the `.env.template` file to `.env` and fill in the values
+2. Open the Command Palette (Ctrl+Shift+P) ➝ File: Open Workspace from File..
+3. Open the Command Palette (Ctrl+Shift+P) ➝ Remote-Containers: Open Folder in Container...
+4. Wait for the container to build and install all the extensions and settings
+5. ✅ Done!
+You can now start coding!

 ## Environment Variables